benjamin-thompdx/kitchen-quest/README.md

 # _Kitchen Quest_

-#### _An application for discovering recipes based on the ingredients a user has in thier fridge utilizing the spoontacular API. , Feb 2020_
+#### _An application for discovering recipes based on the ingredients a user has utilizing the spoontacular API. and BigOven API, Feb 2020_

 #### By _**Team Kitchen Quest**_

 ## Description

-Users can enter the ingredients they have in their fridge and the application will provide a list of recipes that consist of the inputted ingredients along with a list of additional ingredients they will need to successfully create the suggested recipes.
+Users can enter the ingredients they have in their fridge and the application will provide a list of recipes that consist of the inputted ingredients, as well as a list of additional ingredients they will need to successfully create the suggested recipes.
+Users can search recipes to find cooking instructions.
+Lastly, users can click on fridge graphic for a cooking joke.

 ## Preview
 ![Landing Page Preview](img/kitchen-quest-fridge.png)